smatechnologies/opcon-basic-training/docs/SM - Machine Status And User Accounts.md

 * Machine Status can be determined by the heart icon in the bottom right hand corner of the screen
 * Selecting the icon will display all Agents and their status
 * Machines can be bulk selected for status updates
-  * As with Schedule and Job status updates, only options available to a machine will be configurable
+  * As with Schedule and Status Updates, only options available to a machine will be configurable

 ![](../static/imgbasic/Picture83.png)